SustainabiltyOur sustainabilty Journey

 - The grainpro bags we receive our green coffee in are used as bin bags for the cafe and roasters.

 We have a number of different ways in which we try to make our cafe operation more sustainable.

-- We have introduced a 10p surcharge on all single use takeout coffee cups, while also offering a 20p discount on anybody who chose to reuse with a reusable cup.
+- We have introduced a 20p discount to anybody who choses to bring their own reusable cup.

 - We prioritise compostability first.
 All the single use takeaway cups we do use are fully compostable as are the straws, lids, cutlery, napkins and boxes.